overshard/timestrap/README.md

 Always make sure you are in the virtual environment before running additional commands by first running `source .venv/bin/activate`.
 If you have already done this from the previous step and have not left the environment continue on!

-We need to fetch our JS and CSS dependencies:

-    yarn

 If you have not yet migrated your database do so by running: